justinyankow/Debris-Model/README.md

 - Explore different types of codes for model (Python, C++, ...)
 - Maximize efficiency of code as it is computationally expensive
 - Implement other external factors such as thermal sensitivity into model

+TASKS:
+- Include a new function that creates a debris field using the CSV's numerical density model